justingarfield/k8s-at-home-buildout/docs/07-vpn-and-pod-gateway.md

 ## Generate Wireguard Configuration as Secret

-The K8s at Home Wireguard container can be given the name of a Secret (located in the same Namespace), which is used to read-in a pre-built `wg0.conf` configuration file for Wireguard.
+The Wireguard container can be given the name of a Secret (located in the same Namespace), which is used to read-in a pre-built `wg0.conf` configuration file for Wireguard.
 It expects this configuration file to exist under a Key of `vpnConfigfile`.

 Running the following script will take your PIA details from the prior step, generate a public/private key-pair, call a PIA HTTPS endpoint to get the required access credentials for VPN connectivity, generate a `wg0.conf` file for Wireguard on-the-fly, and store that `wg0.conf` file as the value of a Kubernetes Secret.